stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 In the end we decided not to code generate the API methods for a variety of reasons:

-1. Although the structure type mapping logic could be reused it is anticipated that we _will_ want to manually fiddle with the signatures of the API methods, so they might as well be hand-crafted.
+1. Although the structure type mapping logic could be reused for API parameters it is anticipated that we _will_ want to manually fiddle with the signatures of the methods, so they might as well be hand-crafted.

-2. The number of API methods is relatively small in comparison to the number of enumerations and structures.

-3. Ideally we would like to group related API methods both for ease of finding a method and to break up the overall library.
+2. Ideally we would like to group related API methods both for ease of finding a method and to break up the overall library.
 Obviously the header file has no notion of packaging so this grouping would have to be done manually anyway.

-4. Finally we also intend to document each method as we introduce it to JOVE, partially for future reference, but also to better understand the API.
+3. We also intend to document each method as it is introduced to JOVE, partially for future reference, but also to better understand the API.

+4. The number of API methods is relatively small in comparison to the number of enumerations and structures.

 The generator ran in a matter of milliseconds so the code could be iteratively modified until an acceptable level of results was achieved.
 As it turned out there were only two structures that did not automatically compile, since these were for an extension we had never heard they were simply deleted.